xpepper/poker-hands-kata/README.md

         * White wins. - with high card: Ace
         * Black wins. - with full house: 4 over 2
         * Tie.
-    * write the hand comparison in terms of the domain language (avoid -1, 0, 1...)
+    * write the hand comparison in terms of the domain language (avoid -1, 0, 1...) - DOING

 * We want to print a GameResult into something like _"White wins. - with high card: Ace"_
     * game result + game result printer?